-An oldie, but a goodie, February 20, 1971, WOWO gets a EAN via AP teletype and follows procedure:
+An oldie, but a goodie, February 20, 1971, WOWO gets an EAN via AP teletype and follows the procedure:

-Back in the days of EBS, there were weekly closed circuit tests via AP and UPI teletype.
+Back in the days of EBS, there were weekly closed-circuit tests via AP and UPI teletype.
 In the event of a real Emergency Action Notification (EAN) there was a red envelope that contained a set of code words for each month.
 The test code words were on the outside of the envelope.
-If a EAN was received, the envelope would be torn open and the actual code words would be matched against the code words in the message.
-If it were authenticated, then the station would do just what WOWO did right then, send the two tone EBS alert for 25 seconds and break into programming.
+If an EAN was received, the envelope would be torn open and the actual code words would be matched against the code words in the message.
+If it were authenticated, then the station would do just what WOWO did right then, send the two-tone EBS alert for 25 seconds and break into programming.

-It has happened more recently when an EAS message was sent to evacuate the entire state of Connecticut.
-A EAN was sent in Chicago warning of a national attack when state officials were testing their new system.
+It happened more recently when an EAS message was sent to evacuate the entire state of Connecticut.
+An EAN was sent in Chicago warning of a national attack when state officials were testing their new system.
 I am sure that others have been sent as well.

 I suppose the emergency notification has always left something to be desired.